 - 1. The government-wide level, where all statements are prepared using the economic resources measurement focus and the accrual basis of accounting.
-These statements present all assets, liabilities, deferred inflows of resources, revenues, expenses, and gains and losses of the MDC as governmental activities. - 2.
+These statements present all assets, liabilities, revenues, expenses, and gains and losses of the MDC as governmental activities. - 2.
 The fund level, where governmental fund statements are prepared using the current financial resources measurement focus and the modified accrual basis of accounting.